 Want to get a head start planning for future Bike to School Day events?
 Mark your calendars for the next two years:

 - Bike to School Day 2019 – May 8, 2019

 - Bike to School Day 2020 – May 6, 2020

 Bike to School Day in Virginia

 Virginia started tracking the number of BTSD events held each year in 2012 with 26 events.
-Since then, participation has grown each year, with 226 schools participating in 2017 (44 of them were first time participants).
-We didn't quite hit our ambitious goal of 250 events, but the number of participating schools continues to grow each year.
+Since then, participation has grown each year, with a record-breaking 286 schools participating in 2018.
+Virginia is usually among the top five states with the most Walk/Bike to School Day events, but 286 put us in second place behind California (with about 4.5 times the population).

 National Bike to School Day Tip Sheets and Guides

 Conduct a Bike Audit – Before promoting your bike to school day event, it can be helpful to test the biking routes first.
 Think about bringing community stakeholders along as you determine the bikability of the area.
 Whether the bike audit is conducted by a school champion, a bike train leader, or a community group, this Learn it.
 Do it.
 Live it. tip sheet can help make the most of your audit.

 Event Ideas – Walk or bike to school events can be as simple as encouraging kids to walk or bike on a particular day.
 This Learn it.
 Do it.
 Live it. tip sheet describes several great ideas other local SRTS programs have used successfully.